dayogreats/ruby_api_call_lesson/README.md

 ```

 # Guided Practice (We do)
-- Lets open and run the `you_do.rb` file in this excercise folder
+- Lets open and run the `you_do.rb` file in the excercise folder
-- Then change the uri from `http://www.ruby-lang.org/en` to `http://www.turing.io` in file and run the code
+- Then change the uri in the file from `http://www.ruby-lang.org/en` to `http://www.turing.io` and run the code

 # Third-Party Gem
-- Rubygems [http://www.rubygems.org] is a place to find ruby gems.
+- [Rubygems](http://www.rubygems.org) is a place to find ruby gems.

 # Httparty
-Makes http fun again!
+A popular ruby gem that makes http fun again!

 ** Example
 ```